BabylonJS/Documentation/content/How_To/animation/Combine.md

 scene.beginAnimation(target, start frame, end frame, loop, speed, on animation end);

-- _target_ - _BabylonJS Object_, the BabylonJS object to be animated
+- _target_ - _BabylonJS Object_, theBabylon.js object to be animated

 - _animations_ - _array_, of all the animations to apply to the target